matushorvath/xzintbit/doc/Language.md

 .SYMBOL my_symbol 'S'
 ```

-This feature can be used to define compile time constants.
+This feature can be used to define compile-time constants.
 Symbols defined like this are handled the same as any other global symbol.

 Instructions
 ------------